Murf/baseimage-docker/README.md

 Baseimage-docker is available for pulling from [the Docker registry](https://registry.hub.docker.com/u/phusion/baseimage/)!

-### What are the problems with the stock Ubuntu base image?
+### What are the problems with the stock Debian base image?

-Ubuntu is not designed to be run inside Docker.
+Debian is not designed to be run inside Docker.
 Its init system, Upstart, assumes that it's running on either real hardware or virtualized hardware, but not inside a Docker container.
 But inside a container you don't want a full system; you want a minimal system.
 Configuring that minimal system for use within a container has many strange corner cases that are hard to get right if you are not intimately familiar with the Unix system model.
 This can cause a lot of strange problems.

 Baseimage-docker gets everything right.
 The "Contents" section describes all the things that it modifies.

 <a name="why_use"></a>
 ### Why use baseimage-docker?

-You can configure the stock `ubuntu` image yourself from your Dockerfile, so why bother using baseimage-docker?
+You can configure the stock `debian` image yourself from your Dockerfile, so why bother using baseimage-docker?

  * Configuring the base system for Docker-friendliness is no easy task.
 As stated before, there are many corner cases.
 By the time that you've gotten all that right, you've reinvented baseimage-docker.
 Using baseimage-docker will save you from this effort.
  * It reduces the time needed to write a correct Dockerfile.
 You won't have to worry about the base system and you can focus on the stack and the app.